Rebecca Adlington: 1989–2008

-Adlington represented Great Britain in the 2008 Summer Olympics, competing in the 400-metre freestyle and 800-metre freestyle events.
-She was also scheduled to swim in the 4×200-metre freestyle relay but was rested in the heat and the team failed to qualify for the final.
-In the heats of the 400-metre freestyle, she broke the Commonwealth record with a time of 4:02.24.
-On 11 August 2008, she won an Olympic gold medal in the same event, with a time of 4:03.22, overtaking Katie Hoff of the United States in the last 20 metres.
-She was the first woman to win swimming gold for Great Britain since Anita Lonsbrough in 1960.
-She was the first British swimmer to win more than one gold medal at a single Olympic Games since Henry Taylor won three in 1908.
+Having successfully progressed through the British Olympic Trials, Adlington competed in the 400 m freestyle and 800 m freestyle events at the 2008 Summer Olympics in Beijing.
+She was also scheduled to swim in the 4×200 m freestyle relay but was rested in the heat, and the team failed to qualify for the final.
+In the heats of the 400 m freestyle, Adlington broke the commonwealth record with a time of 4:02.24 as she qualified for the final second quickest.
+In the final, she won the gold medal with a time of 4:03.22.
+Adlington was fifth with 100 metres remaining, but a strong finish saw her overtake Katie Hoff of the United States in the final metres of the race.
+She was the first woman to win an Olympic gold medal in swimming for Great Britain since Anita Lonsbrough in 1960.